 The UC School of Law has a strong reputation in the traditional areas of law and is also at the forefront in introducing innovative courses such as those in Antarctic Legal Studies, Media Law, Law and Sport and Computers and Law.
 Our Law graduates are well-prepared in all ways and highly valued by employers for careers in many countries in the legal profession, business or in governmental or non-governmental organisations.

 - About the University of Canterbury School of Law

 - Bachelor of Criminal Justice degree

-From financial markets and economics, to the latest management practices and the rapidly expanding world of e-commerce, the School of Business and Economics provides the knowledge and learning environment to prepare you for a successful future.
-With 12 majors to choose from studying towards a Bachelor of Commerce (BCom) is the perfect way to start your career in business.
+From financial markets and economics, to the latest management practices and the rapidly expanding world of e-commerce, the UC Business School provides the knowledge and learning environment to prepare you for a successful future.
+With 12 majors and 11 minors to choose from, studying towards a Bachelor of Commerce (BCom) is the perfect way to start your career in business.
 If you already have an undergraduate degree, we offer postgraduate and graduate qualifications that can take you to the next level.